rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 More details are in the Reference-level explanation.

-* `--parts-out-dir=doc.parts/<crate-name>`: Write information from the current crate to a provided directory.
+* `--parts-out-dir=path/to/doc.parts/<crate-name>`: Write cross-crate linking information to the given directory (only usable with the `--merge=none` mode).
+This information allows linking the current crate's documentation with other documentation at a later rustdoc invocation.
-* `--include-parts-dir=doc.parts/<crate-name>`: Include cross-crate information from these previously written `doc.parts` directories into a collection that will be written by the current invocation of rustdoc.
+* `--include-parts-dir=path/to/doc.parts/<crate-name>`: Include cross-crate information from this previously written `doc.parts` directories into a collection that will be written by the current invocation of rustdoc.
+May only be provided with `--merge=finalize`.
+May be provided any number of times.
 * `--merge=none`: Do not write cross-crate information to the `--out-dir`.
+The flag `--parts-out-dir` may instead be provided with the destination of the current crate's cross-crate information parts.
-* `--merge=shared`: Read cross-crate information from the `--out-dir`, and write cross-crate information from the current crate and any crates included via `--include-parts-dir` to the `--out-dir`.
+* `--merge=shared` (default): Append information from the current crate to any info files found in the `--out-dir`.
-* `--merge=finalize`: Write cross-crate information from the current crate and any crates included via `--include-parts-dir`, overwriting conflicting files in the `--out-dir`.
+* `--merge=finalize`: Write cross-crate information from the current crate and any crates included via `--include-parts-dir` to the `--out-dir`, overwriting conflicting files.

 ## Example

 In this example, there is a crate `trait-crate` which defines a trait `Trait`, and a crate `struct-crate` which defines a struct `Struct` that implements `Trait`.
 Our goal in this demo is for `Struct` to appear as an implementer in `Trait`'s docs, even if `struct-crate` and `trait-crate` are documented independently.
-This guide will be assuming that we want a crate `index-crate` that serves as our documentation index.
+This guide will assume that we want a crate `index-crate` that serves as our documentation index.
 See the Unresolved questions section for ideas that do not require an index crate.

 ```shell
 mkdir -p trait-crate/src struct-crate/src index-crate/src merged/doc